Yoctol/bottender/examples/slack-hello-world/README.md

 You have to put `accessToken` and `verificationToken` into `bottender.config.js`.

-If you are not familiar with Slack Bot, you may refer to Bottender's doc, [Setup Slack](https://bottender.js.org/docs/channel-slack-setup), to find detailed instructions.
+If you are not familiar with Slack Bot, you may refer to Bottender's doc, [Slack Setup](https://bottender.js.org/docs/channel-slack-setup), to find detailed instructions.

 After that, you can run the bot with this npm script: